pclaridy/lifestyle-health-analysis/README.md

 ## Conclusion

 The findings highlight the critical role of lifestyle choices on general health and showcase the capability of machine learning models to forecast health outcomes.
 Insights from this study provide a solid foundation for designing health interventions aimed at enhancing general well-being.

-## How to Use

-This repository contains scripts for data processing, model development, and analysis.
-Follow the comments within each script for guidelines on replication or application to similar datasets.

-## Dependencies

-Project dependencies include Python 3.x and several libraries such as Pandas, Scikit-learn, and Matplotlib.
-Ensure these libraries are installed to run the project scripts successfully.

 ## Contributing